anandu06dev/ng4StarterKit/README.md

 ```

 In the second example the domain logic is loosely coupled from the UI controller.
 Encapsulation protects the integrity of the model data.
-Keeping the model as independent as possible has many advantages.
-It improves reusability and allows easier refactoring.
+Keeping the model as independent as possible improves reusability and allows easier refactoring.
 **Neither domain state nor domain logic should be coded in the UI controller**.

 **» Mapper pattern**<br/>

 By implementing a rich domain model on the client side, we ensure that business behavior works.
 With higher functional ability in rich domain models, we may take the Mapper pattern into account.
-Mapping server data to the domain model object and vice versa is unnecessary if the model and server storage schema match.
+Mapping server data to the domain model and vice versa is unnecessary if the domain model and server storage schema match.

 Mapping JSON-encoded server data to the model is mandatory if: